MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxlocalparallel.md

 ---

 # required metadata
-title: "RxLocalParallel function (RevoScaleR) "
+title: "RxLocalParallel function (revoAnalytics) | Microsoft Docs"
 description: " Creates a local compute context object that uses the doParallel back-end for HPC computations  performed using rxExec.
 This compute context can be used only to distribute computations via the [rxExec](rxExec.md) function; it is ignored by Revolution HPA functions.
 This is the main generator for S4 class RxLocalParallel. "
-keywords: "(RevoScaleR), RxLocalParallel, IO"
+keywords: "(revoAnalytics), RxLocalParallel, IO"
 author: "heidisteen"
-manager: "jhubbard"
+manager: "cgronlun"
-ms.date: "09/07/2017"
+ms.date: "01/24/2018"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""